 In the Gospels according to Matthew, we find the Lord Jesus Christ's prophecy about the future of His Gospels: And this gospel of the kingdom shall be preached in all the world for a witness unto all nations (Mt 24:14); about the fate of the Jewish nation in Jerusalem: And Jesus said unto them, See ye not all these things?
-Verily I say unto you, There shall not be left here one stone upon another, that shall not be thrown down (Mt 24:2) (Matthew wrote his Gospel in all probability around 62 A.D.,214 and the destruction of Jerusalem occurred in 70 A.D.); about the Church: And upon this rock I will build my church; and the gates of hell shall not prevail against it (Mt 16:18); about the future of Christianity: When the Son of man cometh, shall he find faith on the earth?
-(Lk 18:8); about the appearance of false Christs and false prophets;215 about the persecutions of Christians;216 that: There be some of them that stand here, which shall not taste of death, till they have seen the kingdom of God come with power (Mk 9:1) (this is in reference to all the saints, beginning with the Virgin Mary and the Apostles,
+Verily I say unto you, There shall not be left here one stone upon another, that shall not be thrown down (Mt 24:2) (Matthew wrote his Gospel in all probability around 62 A.D.,214 and the destruction of Jerusalem occurred in 70 A.D.); about the Church: And upon this rock I will build my church; and the gates of hell shall not prevail against it (Mt 16:18); about the find faith on the earth?
+(Lk 18:8); about the appearance of false Christs and false prophets;215 about the persecutions of Christians;216 that: There be some of them that stand here, which shall not taste of death, till they have seen the kingdom of God come with power (Mk 9:1) (this is in reference to all the saints, beginning with the Virgin Mary and the Apostles, who "saw" before their deaths the glory and blessedness of Christ's Kingdom, coming to them with power); about the woman who anointed Him with myrrh not long before His sufferings: Verily I say unto you, Wheresoever this gospel shall be preached throughout the whole world, this also that she hath done shall be spoken of for a memorial of her (Mk 14:9).
+The fulfillment of these prophecies can be seen (and not just believed) by every modern person.